SamMast/SiteCheck_golang_channels/README.md

 # SiteCheck_golang_channels

-Site Checker using Golang channels
+Site Checker using Golang channels and Routines

 * Check if sites are up and running through a continuous Get request